-There’s a saying that goes: ‘Give a man a fish, and you feed him for a day.
-Teach a man to fish, and you feed him for a lifetime.’
+There’s a saying that goes: ‘Give a man a fish and you feed him for a day.
+Teach a man to fish and you feed him for a lifetime.’
 Well, the same applies to play!
-Children have to be taught how to play, and to develop their own structured, long-lasting projects that will allows them to entertain themselves without needing other forms of stimulation.
-You might have to sit with them, and support them for a while, as you teach them how to play productively.
+Children have to be taught how to play, and to develop their own structured, long-lasting projects that will allow them to entertain themselves without needing other forms of stimulation.
+You might have to sit with them and support them for a while, as you teach them how to play productively.
 But what they learn from this process, in terms of life-long skills is every bit – or possibly more – important than what they learn at school.

 Notes to editors